soundpress/RulesOfNYC/docs/c16/index.rst

          (D) Paragraph (2) does not apply to those units for which a temporary certificate of occupancy is in effect as of June 1, 2012 and which remains in effect or is renewed without reinstatement or amendment of the underlying alteration application and legalization plan until the final certificate of occupancy is obtained.

-      (iv) An occupant of an IMD covered by Article 7-C pursuant to MDL § 281(5), who did not participate in the narrative statement process because 29 RCNY § 2-01(d)(2) did not apply to the unit as described in 29 RCNY § 2-01(d)(2)(ii)(A) or 29 RCNY § 2-01(d)(2)(iii)(A), may file an application with the Loft Board based on the grounds that the scope of the work approved in the underlying alteration application for which the permit was issued constitutes an unreasonable interference with the occupant's use of its unit in accordance with the provisions of 29 RCNY § 2-01(h) of these rules.
+      (iv) An occupant of an IMD covered by Article 7-C pursuant to MDL § 281(5), who did not participate in the narrative statement process because 29 RCNY § 2-01(d)(2) did not apply to the unit as described in 29 RCNY § 2-01(d)(2)(ii)(A) or (d)(2)(iii)(A), may file an application with the Loft Board based on the grounds that the scope of the work approved in the underlying alteration application for which the permit was issued constitutes an unreasonable interference with the occupant's use of its unit in accordance with the provisions of 29 RCNY § 2-01(h).

       (v) Narrative Statement.
 Except as otherwise provided in this paragraph (2), within 15 calendar days of the filing of its alteration application with DOB, the owner of an IMD must provide all occupants with a narrative statement, upon the approved Loft Board form, describing separately for each unit, both residential and nonresidential, all the work to be performed in such unit and all of the work to be performed in common areas.
 The owner of an IMD covered by Article 7-C pursuant to MDL § 281(5) must provide occupants with the narrative statement within 15 calendar days of filing the alteration application with DOB or within 30 calendar days after the effective date of this amended rule, whichever is later.